 Why is Andy Warhol important?

-Andy Warhol is no stranger to critical acclaim; his various works introduced thousands of audiences to contemporary art which helped to put American artists on the map, and it waged a war against abstract expressionism.
+Andy Warhol is no stranger to critical acclaim; his various works introduced thousands of audiences to contemporary art, which helped to put American artists on the map, and it waged war against abstract expressionism.
 Warhol effectively managed, time and time again, to shatter distinctions in art and he helped to reshape the aesthetic criteria that many people used to categorize art.
-In true fashion, Warhol inspired an artistic revolution of epic proportions that was felt not just in America, but in other parts of the world as well.
+In true fashion, Warhol inspired an artistic revolution of epic proportions that was felt not just in America but also in other parts of the world.

 His piece, Silver Clouds, is still one of his most mesmerizing projects to date.
 The floating metallic pillows that hover in a space allow audiences to become physically trapped and hypnotized by the installation.
 The silver balloons, which are still displayed in museums today, are inflated with a proprietary mixture of air and pure helium.
 This mixture gives the balloons enough lift that they are able to float off the floor; however, the mixture has to be precise to prevent the balloons from sticking to the ceiling.

 Warhol planned to change his focus on filmmaking

 Originally, the first installation of the Silver Clouds occurred in 1966 in a gallery in New York.
 The balloons in the first installation were created as part of a collaborative effort between Warhol and engineer Billy Klüver.
 Once again, Warhol managed to blur the lines in art, challenging the idea that art was supposed to be experienced and viewed from afar and not touched physically.
 By 1966 he planned to focus on filmmaking, Silver Clouds was intended to be Warhol’s retirement from painting.